mpkondrashin/extoword/README.md

 This will generate ```extoword``` executable that does not require to have python to be installed.

-Note: This feature was tested only for macOS
+Note: This feature was not tested under Linux

 ## GUI image